 Callers and staffers alike were surprised by how heavy of a sound the two of them managed to work up together.

-David Fricke, who is writing a profile on them for Rolling Stone, also accompanied the band into the studio and gave some real praise when asked.
+David Fricke, who is writing a profile on them for Rolling Stone magazine, also accompanied the band into the studio and gave some real praise when asked.
 "They're a really great band.
 They play serious music.
-They do it in a serious way."
+They do it in a serious way," Fricke told Howard.

-Gary and Howard also questioned Fricke, who is on the nominating committee for the Rock & Roll Hall Of Fame, as to why bands like Yes and the Moody Blues haven't been inducted yet.
+Gary and Howard also questioned Fricke, who is on the nominating committee for the Rock and Roll Hall of Fame, as to why bands like Yes and the Moody Blues haven't been inducted yet.
 Fricke claimed they have been up for nomination many times, but just haven't made it yet.

 Kerr agreed that "when your best-known piano solo is 'Roundabout,' you should be in that Hall."